Indoqa/indoqa-react-fela/README.md

 ### Fela setup

-To activate the standard preconfigured fela setup, just wrap your application in `<IndoqaFela>` without any options without any further options:
+To activate the standard preconfigured fela setup, just wrap your application in `<IndoqaFela>` without any further options:
 ```javascript
 import React from 'react'
 import {render} from 'react-dom'